 CAN MY CHILD’S EARS GET WET?

-child can get their ears wet in the bath but there are some restrictions.
-See
+Yes, your child can get their ears wet in the bath but there are some restrictions. (see below)

 DO THEY NEED EAR PLUGS?